nniclas/alpha/README.md

 ## Direction

-<h4>The app is a work in progress project, primarily for the intention of learning and trying out new tech, improving code and architecture. </h4>
+<h4>The app is a work in progress project, primarily for the intention of learning and trying out new tech, improving code and architecture in a full stack environment.</h4>

 ## Features and Tech